-

 Slow travel in Southern Burgenland

 Southern Burgenland does not feature the same dramatic landscapes as the rest of Austria, where the Alps dominate.
-This in no way detracts from the region’s charm.
-Furthermore, the mixture of oak and beech forests, rolling hills and open cultural landscapes as well as a unique culture makes this part of Austria an interesting destination. […]
+However, this does not in any way detract from he region’s charm.
+Furthermore, the mixture of oak and beech forests, rolling hills and open, rural landcapes as well, and culture makes this part of Austria an exciting […]

 Much of what you’ll find at the Wiener Naschmarkt are products not often found in regular supermarkets.
 The around 170 sales stalls and shops at Naschmarkt work under the motto “What you cannot find on Naschmarkt, you do not need”!
 Hence, the selection of products is therefore huge.
 International foods Japanese buffets, Italian grilled specialities, […]